learn-co-students/rails-assessment-v-000/README.md

 2. Your models must:
   > - include at least one `has_many`, at least one `belongs_to`, and at least one `has_many :through` relationship

-  > - Include a many-to-many relationship with a model acting as a join table

-  > - That join table must include a user-submittable attribute — that is to say, some attribute other than its foreign keys that can be submitted by the app's user
+  > - Include a many-to-many relationship with a model acting as a join table.
+That join table must include a user-submittable attribute — that is to say, some attribute other than its foreign keys that can be submitted by the app's user

-3. Your models should include reasonable validations for the simple attributes.
+3. Your models must include reasonable validations for the simple attributes.
 You don't need to add every possible validation or duplicates, such as presence and a minimum length, but the models should defend against invalid data.

 4. You must include at least one class level ActiveRecord [scope method](https://guides.rubyonrails.org/active_record_querying.html#scopes).
   > - Your scope method must be chainable, meaning that you must use [ActiveRecord Query methods](https://guides.rubyonrails.org/active_record_querying.html) within it (such as `.where` and `.order`) rather than native ruby methods (such as `#find_all` or `#sort`).

-5. Your application must provide a standard user authentication, including signup, login, logout, and passwords.
+5. Your application must provide standard user authentication, including signup, login, logout, and passwords.

-6. Your authentication system should allow login from some other service.
+6. Your authentication system must also allow login from some other service.
 Facebook, Twitter, Foursquare, Github, etc...

-7. You must make use of a nested resource with the appropriate RESTful URLs.
+7. You must include and make use of a nested resource with the appropriate RESTful URLs.
  > - You must include a nested `new` route with form that relates to the parent resource

  > - You must include a nested `index` or `show` route